WebAhead/master-reference/coursebook/week-1/project.md

 > so I can **understand the information available**.

-As a **client with JavaScript disabled in their browser for annoying security reasons**
+As a **client with JavaScript disabled in their browser for security reasons**
 >  I would like **to visit your site and get a similar experience to viewing your site on a modern browser with JavaScript enabled**

 > so that I **don't feel like I'm completely in the stone age**.